bowlercbtlabs/Mastering-Ansible-Section-6----SSH-Key-Based-Authentication-and-Vaults/README.md

 ****

-Make a video on this showing the legacy way - hardcoded into the inventory file The cleaner way to do it -
+Make a video on this showing the legacy way - hardcoded into the inventory file The cleaner way to do it - RSA Key Generation from Ansible Server and Import the key onto the target devices

+- First we will show you the legacy way to store user credentials as shown below

 ![image](https://github.com/bowlercbtlabs/Mastering-Ansible-Section-6----SSH-Key-Based-Authentication-and-Vaults/assets/120626722/c4fed499-6b59-40a3-9c6c-a97747560ccc)